Find Affordable College Courses

 Best Michigan Schools for Affordable Quality for an Award Taking 1 to 4 Years in Vehicle Maintenance & Repair

-Our analysis found Lansing Community College to be the best value school for vehicle maintenance and repair students who want to pursue a undergraduate certificate in Michigan.
-Located in the medium-sized city of Lansing, LCC is a public college with a fairly large student population.
+Our 2023 rankings named Lansing Community College the best value school in Michigan for vehicle maintenance and repair students working on their undergraduate certificate.
+Located in the city of Lansing, LCC is a public college with a fairly large student population.

 In-state tuition fees for undergraduate students at LCC are $7,340 per year.